-Your gum health is a key factor to how long you will keep your natural teeth.
+Your gum health is a key factor in how long you will keep your natural teeth.
 Your oral health is made up of the interdependent relationship of your teeth, gums, jaws, and other soft tissues.
 Each supports the health of the others.
 Your gums are no different.

 Focus on Periodontics